Ousman Koli

-Ousman Koli (born 18 October 1988) is a Gambian footballer who plays as a defender for IB 1975 Ljubljana.
+Ousman Koli (born 18 October 1988) is a Gambian retired footballer who played as a defender.

 Club career

-Born in Bakau, Koli began his career in 2001 with Bakau United and joined their league rivals Steve Biko FC in 2003.
+Born in Bakau, Koli began his career in 2001 with Bakau United and joined their league rivals Steve Biko in 2003.

 In August 2011, he signed a contract with Slovenian second tier side Šenčur.

 In February 2012, Koli joined Slovenian top flight team Triglav Kranj.

 International career

 Koli was a member of the Gambia under-17 team that won the 22 July Peace Tournament, held in Banjul in 2003.
 He was also included in the squad that won the first-ever international trophy for Gambia, when the team hosted and won the 2005 African U-17 Championship.

 He debuted for the senior team in 2007 in a match against Guinea.